bitcart/bitcart-docs/guides/templates.md

 ## HTML templates

-In some places of BitcartCC, it is possible to render templates as html files instead of plain text.
+In some places of Bitcart, it is possible to render templates as html files instead of plain text.

 For example, in emails sent to customer on successful checkout, you could use default templates (or customized a bit) which are plain text, or instead, you could enable html template rendering and send your customers a beautiful email.